karan2808/Cpp-Data-Structures-and-Algorithms/Queue/README.md

 3. Program to find the Kth Largest element in an array or a vector.

 4. Binary Tree Zig Zag Level Order Traversal: Given a binary tree, the objective is to find the zig zag level order traversal of its nodes.

+5. Binary Tree Right Side View: Given a binary tree, find the right side view of the tree (nodes visible at each level when observed from right) and return it as a vector of node values.

+6. Binary Tree Left Side View: Given a binary tree, find the left side view of the tree (nodes visible at each level when observed from left) and return it as a vector of node values.